iotize/iotize.github.io/Content/articles/deploying-to-heroku-on-ipad.md

 tags: iPad
 ---

-# Deploying to Heroku from an iPad
+# Deploying to Heroku on an iPad

 In this article, I'll describe how to deploy applications to Heroku from [Working Copy](https://workingcopyapp.com/) on an iPad.